gemini3d/gemini3d/docs/MacOS_gcc.md

 # Build Gemini3D with GCC on MacOS

-AppleClang LLVM compilers work fine with GCC/Gfortran in general on MacOS.
+GCC compilers are recommended for macOS as AppleClang conflicts with Gfortran for exception handling.

 Install libraries via [Homebrew](https://brew.sh) such as CMake: